chmaltsp/rapture-obs-ws-ui/README.md

 OBS Remote UI optimised for tablets, but really it works with any browser

+Websocket is at clubrapture.ddns.net:8020 for direct access.

+Password is in Rapture Creds DOC

 ## Deployment

 Currently the UI is deployed to here [rapture-obs.surge.sh](http://rapture-obs.surge.sh)